A business woman holding binders. Stock photo by Getty Images

 So you’re ready to start your own business, but don’t know your “Inc.” from your “LLP.”
 Relax, we’re here to help.

 In Canada, there are a few types of business structures you can choose from: corporations, sole proprietorships and partnerships.
 What business structure you choose depends on a variety of factors.
 For instance, for a business that has a lot of employees and for which you have to raise capital quickly, incorporation would probably make the most sense.

 The main thing to keep in mind, is that the business structure you choose will dictate how much liability you carry, how expensive it is to set up your business, the way the decision making process works, and whether you have tax advantages or disadvantages.

 Let’s have a look at these four factors for each of the business structures.

 - Liability: the main advantage of a corporation is that it’s a separate legal entity that holds liability.
 That means the owner and the shareholders carry no personal liability for the business and cannot be sued.
 Only the corporation can be held liable by creditors.

 - Set-up expense: the corporation is the most expensive business structure to set up.
-(You need some examples of the different fees charged by provinces)
+Provinces charge different fees to set up a corporation in their jurisdiction.

 - Decision-making process: it can be difficult if the company is large, as a lot of shareholders will have to vote on decisions.
 In large corporations, you could even have decision-deadlock.